kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 If the key `x-gateway-destination-endpoint-subset` is not set, then the EPP MUST select from the set defined by the `InferencePool` selector.

 ## Destination Endpoint
-For each HTTP request, the EPP MUST communicate to the proxy the picked model server endpoint via:
+For each HTTP request, the EPP MUST communicate to the proxy one or more selected model server endpoints via:

-1. Setting the `x-gateway-destination-endpoint` HTTP header to the selected endpoints.
+1. Setting the `x-gateway-destination-endpoint` HTTP header to one or more selected endpoints.

 2. Set an unstructured entry in the [dynamic_metadata](https://github.com/envoyproxy/go-control-plane/blob/c19bf63a811c90bf9e02f8e0dc1dcef94931ebb4/envoy/service/ext_proc/v3/external_processor.pb.go#L320) field of the ext-proc response.
 The metadata entry for the picked endpoints MUST be wrapped with an outer key (which represents the metadata namespace) with a default of `envoy.lb`.